ThrillStays

 Paw Care

 After every hike, inspect your dog’s paws for cuts, abrasions, thorns, and burrs.
-Apply a paw balm (Musher’s Secret is the standard) before and after hikes to keep pads supple and protected.
+Apply a paw balm (Musher’s Secret is the standard) before and after hikes.
 If a pad is cut deeply enough to see pink tissue beneath, it needs veterinary attention.

 Leave No Trace with Dogs

-- Pack out all waste.
-Dog waste is not natural in most hiking ecosystems and contains bacteria and parasites that can contaminate water sources.
-Use biodegradable waste bags and pack them out completely.
+1. Pack out all waste.
+Dog waste contains bacteria and parasites that contaminate water sources.
+Use biodegradable bags and pack them out completely.

-- Keep dogs on trail.
-Off-trail dogs disturb wildlife, damage vegetation, and can cause erosion.
+2. Keep dogs on trail.
+Off-trail dogs disturb wildlife, damage vegetation, and cause erosion.

-- Control barking.
+3. Control barking.
 Excessive barking disturbs other hikers and stresses wildlife.
-If your dog is a persistent barker, choose less-trafficked trails.

-- Respect other trail users.
-Not everyone loves dogs.
+4. Respect other trail users.
 Keep your dog close when passing other hikers, especially those with children or other dogs.

 Planning Dog-Friendly Adventure Trips